-- Continued diligence in collection of property taxes by maintaining a tax collection percentage of 98.09%.
-The statewide average in fiscal year 2019 was 98.78%.
-The tax on property excluding registered motor vehicles had a collection percentage of 97.75%; the billing and collecting of these taxes are handled by Nash County, and the Town has no control over the collection percentage for any year. - Small amount of long-term debt, with one zero percent debt added in the current year.
+- Continued diligence in collection of property taxes by maintaining a tax collection percentage of 98.50%.
+The tax on property excluding registered motor vehicles had a collection percentage of 98.37%; the billing and collecting of these taxes are handled by Nash County, and the Town has no control over the collection percentage for any year. - Small amount of long-term debt, with one zero percent debt added in the current year.